There is a waitlist to join Masterworks.

 The Bottom Line: Masterworks is the premier online platform for investing in high-end contemporary art.

-Masterworks is an investing platform which purchases paintings and other art worth millions of dollars, and then offers fractional shares to their members for investment.
+Masterworks is an investing platform that coordinates the purchase of paintings and other art, typically worth $500k to $30M, and then offers investment in shares to their members for investment.

-Art is also largely uncorrelated with public markets, making it historically a strong investment during times of economic turmoil.
+According to Masterworks data, contemporary art has also been largely uncorrelated with public markets, making it historically an unaffected investment during times of economic upturns and downturns.

-Masterworks’ platform is secure, and its offerings are securitized with and qualified by the SEC.
+Masterworks’ offerings are securitized with and qualified by the SEC.

 That said, investing in Masterworks carries a higher degree of uncertainty than many other types of investing – it’s less liquid than public markets, and Masterworks has only been around since 2017.
 If you’re risk-averse and need liquidity, Masterworks probably isn’t for you.